Hydrocodone Detox Centers

 If you are suffering from a hydrocodone addiction, you are not alone.
 According to the Drug Enforcement Administration, it is the most frequently prescribed opioid in America and is literally associated with more diversion and drug abuse than any other opioid, both illicit and licit.
 Many people have ruined their lives chasing after a hydro high.

 If you are ready to end your cycle of abuse and get your life back on track, you know that you need professional drug treatment.
 But, you may be less familiar with its first stage: detoxification.
 Before you can focus on behavioral therapy and educational sessions and meditation classes, you need to get the hydrocodone out of your system.

 The following discussion will answer some of the major questions people have about hydrocodone detox.
 You should get a general idea of what happens in detox and should feel prepared to look for a program to attend.

 If you are left with questions or concerns, don’t give up.
 We are happy to discuss any of your concerns and answer any of your questions.
-Just call us at 800-405-2627.
+Just call us at 800-405-2627 (Who Answers?).
 We can explain things as clearly as possible.
 You don’t need to worry about understanding everything immediately; we can help.

 What Is Detox?

 Put simply, detox is the progression from actively intoxicated by hydrocodone and/or other drugs to a drug- and alcohol-free state.
 Because opioids create such extremely uncomfortable and intensely unpleasant symptoms of withdrawal, users are advised to get all the help that they can.
 Otherwise, they may be tempted to relapse just to stop the pain.